fathikallel1/SC_quantific/README.md

 <h2> Installation </h2>

 The software does not need any installation.
-It is sufficient to add the folders with subfolders to the Matlab path.
-Open the main matlab file labeled as 'Patient_Information.m' and Click Run.

-Folder organization and quick start guide is included in PrepAnnECG Documentation file in documentation folder.

-#Installation

 Add the whole repository to your Matlab search path by addpath.m or by Home -> Set Path -> Add Folder.
+To read MRI image, SPM is needed.
+In fact, SPM is an academic software toolkit for the analysis of functional imaging data, for users familiar with the underlying statistical, mathematical and image processing concepts.
+It is made freely available to the imaging community, to promote collaboration and a common analysis scheme across laboratories.
+The software represents the implementation of the theoretical concepts of Statistical Parametric Mapping in a complete analysis package.
+The SPM software is a suite of (MATLAB) functions and subroutines with some externally compiled C routines.
+SPM was written to organise and interpret our functional neuroimaging data.
+More details about SPM and link to download are available <a href="www.fil.ion.ucl.ac.uk/spm">here</a>

-#Sample File is stored in the folder "CSC_quantification"
+#Sample File is stored in the folder "CSC_quantification".

-#Manual Further details about how to use 'SC_quantific' can be found here SC_quantific_manual.pdf
+Open the main matlab file 'Patient_Information.m' and Click Run.
+Folder organization and quick start guide is included in CSC_quantification Documentation file in documentation folder.